mesche/angular-collection/Angular4-Example-Bootstrap4/README.md

   @import '../node_modules/bootstrap/scss/bootstrap';
 ```

+In Bootstrap 4 it is easy to overriding the default variables within the _variables.scss file.
+Add the appropriate variable, modify the value, and recompile your Sass to change our default values.

 #### Step 2

 Open `/src/index.html` and add the following markup into the body before the `app-root` tag to let ngx-bootstrap know, that you are using Bootstrap 4.